 If academics use their own questionnaires, then no matter how carefully the data they collate has been analysed, it's not possible to pool such datasets.
 Therefore, relatively simple questionnaire formats have been developed so that researchers can use the same scales and the same form of wording around their questions in order to obtain results which can be used together.

 The Subjective Happiness Scale is a good example of this sort of approach.
 The questionnaire can be downloaded by anyone so long as it's for academic research and not commercial use.
 It uses a simple scoring system of one to seven which cleverly allows people to place themselves in the middle of the scale, at number four, if they feel that's appropriate for them – not all scales allow for this.
+Pets bring a lot of people measurable happiness

-Additionally, it allows researchers to ask negative questions, like those about being unhappy.
-All the researcher needs to do is to reverse the scoring system to continue to obtain viable and simple-to-understand results.
 Another questionnaire that does this is the Better Life Index, the sophisticated survey from the Organisation for Economic Co-operation and Development (OECD).
 For a more detailed look at the questions it uses to measure happiness, do explore the OECD Guidelines on Measuring Subjective Well-being.

-With small sample groups, this approach works very conveniently.
+With small sample groups, this approach works conveniently.
 For mass observations surveys, such as those which measure and compare happiness in every country of the world, it's essential.
 The Organisation for Economic Co-operation and Development (OECD) has now developed academic guidelines so that data of a similar nature can be gathered.

 As such, if you want to know how happy women in South Africa rate themselves compared to retired men in Canada, it should be possible.
 The OECD is charged with bringing about worldwide progress in 11 areas of well-being, such as employment, health, housing and civic engagement.
 It needs to understand happiness on a global scale, therefore.
 Hence the need for a consistent and unified methodology.